 New Grattan Institute research published today in The Conversation shows that lifting compulsory superannuation contributions to 12 per cent of wages would make Middle Australia poorer.
-We calculate it would cost today’s typical (median) 30-year-old Australian worker $30,000 over their lifetime.
+We calculate it would cost today’s typical (median) 30-year-old Australian worker up to $30,000 over their lifetime.

 Of course, projecting future retirement incomes requires making assumptions, and sometimes the assumptions can have a big impact on the conclusions.
 This post sets out the two key assumptions we’ve made, and how varying these assumptions affect our results.
 It shows that on any reasonable assumptions, more compulsory super makes middle-income Australians worse off.

 Our lifetime income projections adjust future incomes for inflation only – that is, we’ve allowed for the fact that a dollar in the future will buy less than a dollar today.
 But we have not allowed for the fact that people tend to prefer getting a dollar today rather than getting the same dollar in 40 years’ time – that is, people usually value consumption now more than consumption later.

 By not applying such a ‘real discount rate’ to future incomes, we are being generous to advocates of higher compulsory super.
 The red bars in the chart below show the impact on lifetime incomes allowing for inflation only (that is, a 0 per cent real discount rate): many workers would be worse off.
 The orange bars show the impact after applying a common but relatively low real discount rate of 2 per cent: most workers would be even worse off.

 We expect any higher super contributions would be paid for via lower wages